State-Space Constraints Can Improve the Generalisation of the Differentiable Neural Computer to Input Sequences With Unseen Length: Supplementary Materials

 \subsection{Controller States}

-Figures \ref{fig:controller_states_sort_decoding} to \ref{fig:controller_states_logic_encoding} show the trajectories of the controller states for all tasks (except the decoding phase of the sort and copy tasks, which were presented in the main paper).
-The decoding phase state plots were omitted for the logic evaluation and search task because the former has inconsistent decoding phase lengths between samples, and the latter comprises only one decoding phase time step.
+Figures \ref{fig:controller_states_sort_decoding} to \ref{fig:controller_states_logic_encoding} show the remaining state-space trajectory plots.
+The decoding phase was omitted for the logic evaluation and search tasks.
+The former had inconsistent decoding phase lengths between samples, and the latter comprised only one time step.
 The trajectories show the processing of an input sequence with length 30 and the end-of-input or end-of-output flag for the encoding or decoding phase, respectively.